ramiki/laravelApp-crud_resources-/README.md

       -V            // laravel Version    ( also : composer -V , php -v )
       storage:link  // link the storage dir to public ( to access uploaded file ) look at : config/filesystem.php
-      vendor:publish// when a package's users execute the vendor:publish command, his files will be copied to the specified location.
+      vendor:publish// when a package's users execute the vendor:publish command, his files will be copied to the specified location. event:generate// generate an event and listner if not foun based of property  '$listen' array registred in 'App\Providers\EventServiceProvider'
+                       Alternatively, you may use the make:event and make:listener Artisan commands to generate individual events and listeners event:list    // list all events and ther listeners after registrated an genered

 # notes  :  ( DRY : Dont Repeat Yourself )